The Blog Social

 2. Skipping the alt text – This isn’t just for SEO—it helps visually impaired visitors and improves your landing page design.

-3. Forgetting to optimize background images – Those big hero images need optimization too!
+3. Forgetting to optimise background images – Those big hero images need optimisation too!

-4. Not testing after optimization – Always check that your images still look good after compression.
+4. Not testing after optimisation – Always check that your images still look good after compression.

 Your Next Steps for a Lightning-Fast Website

-Ready to speed up your website and optimize images for your website?
+Ready to speed up your website and optimise images for your website?
 Here’s what to do right now:

 1. Install one of the WordPress plugins I mentioned (I recommend starting with Smush if you’re new to this)